pyproj4/pyproj/docs/installation.rst

 1. The one set by pyproj.datadir.set_data_dir (if exists & valid)
 2. The internal proj directory (if exists & valid)
 3. The directory in PROJ_LIB (if exists & valid)
+4. The directory on sys.prefix (if exists & valid)
-4. The directory on the PATH (if exists & valid)
+5. The directory on the PATH (if exists & valid)

 Install pyproj